quarkslab/minik8s-ctf/README.md

 To start the challenges, just use the `start.sh` script with the step number you want to try, you can also read the script without getting too much information.
-You will then be given context information (or not?) of the challenge.
+You will then be given context information (or not?) for the challenge.
 ```bash
 $ ./start.sh <step number>